FREE · ACADEMIC · NO SIGNUP

 Properly attribute sources in articles, blog posts, and non-fiction writing.

 Correct citations are a foundation of academic integrity.
 APA 7th edition, MLA 9th edition, and Chicago 17th edition each have distinct formatting rules for author names, date placement, title capitalization, and URL formatting.
 Manual citation is slow and error-prone.
-This free citation generator produces all three styles simultaneously from a URL or manual entry — no login, no subscription, no per-citation charge.
-Paste an article URL and it extracts the title, author, publication date, and site name automatically from the page's metadata.
+This free citation generator produces all three styles simultaneously from a URL or manual entry: no login, no subscription, no per-citation charge.
+Paste an article URL and the citation generator extracts the title, author, publication date, and site name automatically from the page's metadata.

 Frequently Asked Questions